Skip Navigation

 (“What/how much did we do?”)

-• Number of service providers and community-based organizations partnering to deliver comprehensive, coordinated support to children and families in need.
+• Number of service providers and community-based organizations partnering with Title V to deliver comprehensive, coordinated support to children and families in need.
 (Assesses collaborative capacity and service integration)

 • Number of child and family-focused support services provided, including housing navigation, mental health counseling, parenting education, and child development screenings.
 (Shows volume and range of support services)